fpessolano/a_tetris/README.md

 Author:     F. Pessolano
 Version:    n/a

+NOTE:       Work in progress
-NOTE:       in progress, not functional, see https://replit.com/@whileTRUEpass/atetris for the latest code
+            See https://replit.com/@whileTRUEpass/atetris for the latest code

 **Description**
 This is a python project initially started to teach Python to my kids in a fun way and with increasing difficulty.
-It recreates he classic games using only ASCII and console.
+It recreates the classic games using only ASCII and the curses module.

 **Dependencies**
 See poetry.lock but be aware that this is bloated with things not needed but as automaticall added by REPLIT